william-stacken/stub-ca/README.md

 Usage:
 `python3 ca.py [bit-size] [command] [args]`
 where `[bit-size]` is either 256, 384, or 521 (it's not a typo for 512!) and `[command]` is one of the following:
-- `create`: Creates a CA certificate if it does not already exist, and issues a new certificate with the next serial number.
+- `create [lifetime] [valid_start]`: Creates a CA certificate if it does not already exist, and issues a new certificate with the next serial number.
 - `show [cert-path]`: Decodes and prints the certificate at `[cert-path]` to stdout.

 The `secp[bit-size]r1` curve is used to generate public and private keys